List of Kamen Rider OOO characters: Kiyoto Maki

-Kiyoto Maki (真木 清人, Maki Kiyoto) is a deadpan, nihilistic scientist who serves as the overseer of the Kougami Foundation's Kougami Biotech Laboratory (鴻上生体研究所, Kōgami Seitai Kenkyūjo) and devised their Medal System.
-After suffering emotional abuse from his older sister and legal guardian, Hitomi Maki (真木 仁美, Maki Hitomi), and murdering her via arson, Kiyoto came to believe that one's true value is defined by how it ends.
+Kiyoto Maki (真木 清人, Maki Kiyoto) is a deadpan, nihilistic scientist who is the overseer of the Kougami Foundation's Kougami Biotech Laboratory (鴻上生体研究所, Kōgami Seitai Kenkyūjo) and devised their Medal System.
+After suffering emotional abuse from his older sister and legal guardian Hitomi Maki (真木 仁美, Maki Hitomi), leading him to murder her via arson, Maki came to believe that one's true value is defined by how their life ends.
 However, he repressed the memory and deluded himself into believing Hitomi was a loving sister and that her death was an accident.
-Also as a result of the incident, Kiyoto struggles with social communication; choosing instead to speak to a doll nicknamed "Kiyo-chan" (キヨちゃん) that he was given sometime prior rather than speak to someone directly.
-His bond with the doll is so strong, he keeps it on his shoulder or arm, cherishes it as if it were a real person, and will become unable to speak properly and agitated if it is separated from his person.
+Maki struggles with social communication, choosing instead to speak to a doll nicknamed "Kiyo-chan" (キヨちゃん) that he was given sometime prior rather than speak to someone directly.
+His bond with the doll is so strong that he keeps it on his shoulder or arm, and will become agitated if it is separated from his person.

-Despite preferring to study the Greeed, Kiyoto is forced to work on the Kougami Foundation's Core and Cell Medal-related projects to fund his research.
-His fixation with the Greeed would lead to him working with the Greeed, Kazari, to assist in the latter's experiments with Core Medal-based evolution.
-However, Kousei Kougami discovers this and threatens Kiyoto into ending his partnership with Kazari, who retaliates by using Kiyoto as the host for the Shachi-Panda Yummy.
-This would lead to Kiyoto ending up in the care of Chiyoko Shiraishi, whom he previously developed an obsession with due to her resemblance to Hitomi.
+Despite preferring to study the Greeed, Maki is forced to work on the Kougami Foundation's Core and Cell Medal-related projects to fund his research.
+His fixation with the Greeed would lead to him working with Kazari to assist in his experiments with Core Medal-based evolution.
+However, Kougami discovers this and threatens Maki into ending his partnership with Kazari, who retaliates by using Maki as the host for a Yummy.
+Maki eventually encounters Chiyoko, whom he previously developed an obsession with due to her resemblance to Hitomi.
 Her kindness unlocks his repressed memory and causes him to reaffirm his belief that the world should end before he steals the purple Core Medals from Kougami, destroys his laboratory, and fully aligns himself with the Greeed in the hopes of using them to end the world.

-To facilitate his goal further, Kiyoto absorbs five of the purple Core Medals to transform himself into the Kyouryu Greeed (恐竜グリード, Kyōryū Gurīdo).
-Over time, he kills Kazari and mortally wounds Gamel and Ankh for their Core Medals before using them and those of Mezool's on Uva to turn him into a Medal Vessel.
-Leaving Kiyo-chan in Shiraishi's care as he no longer needs the doll, Kiyoto faces Eiji Hino and Ankh in combat.
-While they defeat him and cause him to collapse into a black hole that engulfed all of the Core Medals, Kiyoto takes delight in his death.
+To facilitate his goal further, Maki absorbs five of the purple Core Medals to transform himself into the Kyouryu Greeed (恐竜グリード, Kyōryū Gurīdo).
+Eventually, he kills Kazari and mortally wounds Gamel and Ankh for their Core Medals before using them on Uva to turn him into a Medal Vessel.
+Eiji and Ankh face him in battle, and defeat him by causing him to collapse into a black hole that engulfs all of the Core Medals.

-Using the purple Core Medals, Kiyoto can use Cell Medals on inanimate objects that represent the end of a desire, such as broken dreams, to create dinosaur and mythical animal-themed Yummy.
+Utilizing the purple Core Medals' power, Maki can use Cell Medals on inanimate objects that represent the end of a desire, such as broken dreams, to create dinosaur and mythical animal-themed Yummy.

 Kiyoto Maki is portrayed by Yuu Kamio (神尾 佑, Kamio Yū) as an adult and Hayato Watanabe (渡辺 隼斗, Watanabe Hayato) as a child.